jyshum/jyshum/README.md

-# Hey, I'm Jared 🦖
+# Hey, I'm Jared 👋

 I build ML pipelines and full-stack tools — mostly in PyTorch, FastAPI, and Next.js.
-I'm also interested in applied AI, product engineering, and shipping things that work.
+I'm also interested in applied AI and product engineering.

 ---